shrinit/svadhyaya/README.md

 └── index.css          # Global styles + design tokens
 ```

-## AI Behavior

-The AI adapts its reflections based on how long you've been journaling:

-- **Days 1-7**: Warm but universal observations.
-Still learning.
-- **Days 8-30**: Starting to reference patterns and recurring themes.
-- **Day 30+**: Deep, specific observations that demonstrate genuine understanding.

-The AI never:
-- Gives advice
-- Diagnoses
-- Performs empathy

-It only reflects — holding up a quiet mirror to what you've already written.

 ## Privacy Notes

 - Your passphrase is never stored — it's the encryption key itself